gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Experimental Property assignment for Kotlin scripts

-It's now possible to use experimental Property assignment for Kotlin scripts.
+It is now possible to use the `=` operator to assign values to `Property` types in Kotlin scripts as an alternative to the `set()` method:
-This reduces the verbosity of Kotlin DSL when recommended [lazy property types](userguide/lazy_configuration.html#lazy_properties) are used in tasks and extensions.
+This reduces the verbosity of Kotlin DSL when [lazy property types](userguide/lazy_configuration.html#lazy_properties) are used to configure tasks and extensions.
+It also makes Kotlin DSL behavior consistent with Groovy DSL behavior, where using `=` to assign lazy properties has always been available.

 ```kotlin
 interface Extension {